bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 Another important difference between the two groups is how long their journeys are.
 Figure 3 shows that journeys made by casual riders are almost twice as long than Cyclistic members.

 ![image](https://github.com/user-attachments/assets/18e8d6e8-cdaa-495b-85bd-570c0e280bbc)
-**Figure 3**: Bar chart showing the average journey time for the two groups.
+> **Figure 3**: Bar chart showing the average journey time for the two groups.

 Breaking this down over different periods, Figure 4 illustrates the varying user patterns between the two groups.
-* Casual riders ride longer than members consistently over both the year and the week, with a small increase during the summer and on weekends.
+* Casual riders ride longer than members consistently over both the year and the week, with a small increase during the Summer and on weekends.
 * Members average a stable journey length of around 10-14 minutes, demonstrating a more practical usage of the bikes.
 * Casual users' journey durations vary between 14-26 minutes depending on the hour of day, day of week, and month.
+* Casual riders have ride durations almost twice that of Cyclistic members (23 minutes compared to 12 minutes).
 * Casual riders have the longest journeys in the middle of the standard working day, indicating recreational use.